andrasq/node-qmarkd/README.md

 qmarkdn
 =======

-Quick little hack to format markup kind of like markdown, rather like github, but with some small differences.
+Quick little hack to format markup kind of like markdown, visually like github, but with some small differences.
 It's a little abridged and a little warped compared to markdown.

 **WORK IN PROGRESS**